Support for a safe return to school

 Quick Facts

-- Funding will be provided to British Columbia in two instalments, with a first disbursement in Fall 2020 and additional funding available for early 2021, to ensure that British Columbia have support for the whole school year.
+- Funding will be provided to Ontario in two instalments, with a first disbursement in Fall 2020 and additional funding available for early 2021, to ensure that Ontario have support for the whole school year.

 - The funding by province and territory will be allocated based on the number of children aged between 4 and 18 years old, with a $2 million base amount provided to each jurisdiction.